 SC refuses to stay appointments of new ECs under 2023 law, to hear batch of pleas on March 21

-NEW DELHI: The Supreme Court on Friday refused to stay the appointments of new election commissioners (ECs) under a 2023 law that excluded the chief justice of India from the selection panel.
+NEW DELHI: The Supreme Court in its order on Friday refused to stay the appointments of new election commissioners (ECs) under a 2023 law that dropped the Chief Justice of India (CJI) from the selection panel.

-A bench of justices Sanjiv Khanna, Dipankar Datta and Augustine George Masih told the petitioners, who pointed out that a meeting for the selection of ECs was pre-poned, to file a separate application pointing out the fact.
+The apex court's three-judge bench, headed by Justice Sanjiv Khanna and also comprising Justices Dipankar Datta and A G Masih, told the petitioners, who pointed out that a meeting for the selection of ECs was preponed, to file a separate application pointing out the fact.

-Refusing to stay the appointments made in accordance with the 2023 law, the bench said, "Normally and generally, we do not stay a law by way of an interim order."
+The top court, however, agreed to examine the batch of pleas on March 21 and said, "Normally and generally, we do not stay a law by way of an interim order."

-It deferred the hearing on a batch of pleas challenging the appointment of two ECs under the 2023 law.
+The CEC Act had been challenged before the top court by various petitioners, including that of the Association for Democratic Reforms (ADR), Congress leaders Dr Jaya Thakur & Sanjay Narayanrao Meshram, Dharmendra Singh Kushwaha, and advocate Gopal Singh.

+Although the top court had earlier in its order refused to stay the implementation of the Election Commissioner Act, 2023, it had said it would examine the matter at a later stage, and thereby issued a notice to the Centre and sought the response in April.

+The PIL (Public Interest Litigation) filed by ADR, challenged the constitutional validity of the Chief Election Commissioner and Other Election Commissioners Act, 2023 which stated that the Act allows the Executive to dominate the matter of appointment of Election Commission members, thus, threatening democracy.

+It is to be noted that on January 12, a notice was also issued by the apex court on two other PILs raising the same issue.
+These two petitioners were: Jaya Thakur and Gopal Singh.

-Senior advocate Vikas Singh, appearing in the court on behalf of petitioner Jaya Thakur, said when a judgment is passed, there cannot be any transgression.
+Senior Supreme Court lawyer and former Additional Solicitor General (ASG) Vikas Singh, appearing for Madhya Pradesh-based Congress leader, Thakur, today said that when a judgment is passed, there cannot be any transgression.

 He contended that there was a clear-cut transgression in the Chief Election Commissioner and other Election Commissioners (Appointment, Conditions of Service and Term of Office) Act, 2023.